 Specialized Help for Undergraduate ESL Writers

-Click here for detailed information about tutoring, online resources. weekly workshops, Writing 75 (15), and the International Conversation Café.
+Click here for detailed information about tutoring, online resources, weekly workshops, and the International Conversation Café.

-International Conversation Cafe: Join us on Thursday afternoons in Meeting Room B of the Bryan Center from 12:30-1:30pm.
+International Conversation Cafe: Join us on Thursday afternoons in the Bryan Center's Meeting Room B from 12:30-1:30pm.
 Stop in and talk about world events, local culture, and more - all with people from around the world.

 Duke Community Use Policy

 The main mission of the Writing Studio is to support Duke undergraduate students.
 Through an arrangement with the Graduate School, international graduate students may also sign up ahead of time for appointments, although the number of available slots is limited.
 This arrangement includes Nicholas MEM students, but it does not include students from the other professional schools.